Skip Navigation

 The three airports in and near Milan are the best way of arriving here by plane.

-Malpensa International Airport (MXP) is the main airport servicing Milan and is 45 km way of the city.
-This airport has over 23.8 million passengers a year.
-The airport is linked to Milan by a regional rail service that departs from Terminal 1 every half hour and takes about 40 minutes to reach downtown.
+1. Milan Malpensa Airport (MXP) is the main airport servicing Milan and is 45 kilometres way.
 The airport has connections to all the major cities in Europe.
 There are also several flights to the Middle East, North America and North Africa every day.
 These include destinations like Baku, Marrakech and New York to name a few.

-Linate Airport (LIN) is the main commuter and domestic airport in the Milan area.
+2. Milan Linate Airport (LIN) is the main commuter and domestic airport in the Milan area.
 There are limited flights to cities in western and northern Europe.
 The Malpensa and Linate airports are linked by a bus system and takes 40 minutes to get between them.

-Orio al Serio International Airport (BGY) near Bergamo serves a large number of European cities, mainly with lowcoast airlines and therefore is a convenient way of flying to Milan as well, just 40 kilometres away, with hourly buses and trains going there.
+3. Orio al Serio Airport (BGY) near Bergamo serves a large number of European cities, mainly with lowcoast airlines and therefore is a convenient way of flying to Milan as well, just 40 kilometres away, with hourly buses and trains going there.

 Especially Ryanair has quite a few flights throughout Europe.
 Cities with connections to and from Bergamo include Alghero, Alicante, Bari, Berlin, Bratislava, Bremen, Brindisi, Bristol, Brussels, Cagliari, Dublin, Eindhoven, Fez, Frankfurt, Girona, Glasgow, Gothenburg, Granada, Ibiza, Krakow, Liverpool, London, Lübeck, Madrid, Malaga, Manchester, Nantes, Oslo, Palermo, Paris, Pescara, Porto, Riga, Rome, Santander, Seville, Stockholm, Tangier, Tampere, Valencia, Valladolid, and Zaragoza.
+Several more budget airlines serve Bergamo including SkyEurope (Prague, Wizzair (mainly Poland) and a few more mainly to Tunisia, Egypt, Morocco and destinations in eastern Europe, like Tirana, Timisoara and Bratislava.

 Top